odysseyindia/odyssey-tours/content/english/tim/itineraries/colonial-bengal/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/west-bengal/cities/kolkata/excursions/half-day-city-tour-of-kolkata/
-        title: Half day city tour of Kolkata
+        title: Morning guided tour of Kolkata
         content: >-
           Kolkata has fascinating street life and interesting colonial architecture.
-You drive via the historic St John’s Church to the famous Dalhousie Square, the commercial centre of the city, now renamed BBD Bagh.
+You drive via the historic St John's Church to the famous Dalhousie Square, the commercial centre of the city, now renamed BBD Bagh.
 From here you continue to the bank of the river Hoogly, where you see the famous Howrah Bridge, which more than 5